solokeys/solo1/README.md

-**NEW!** We launched a new tiny security key called Somu, it's live on Crowd Supply and you can [pre-order it now](https://solokeys.com/somu)!
+**NEW!** We launched a new tiny security key called Somu, it's live on Crowd Supply and you can [order it now](https://solokeys.com/somu)!

 [<img src="https://miro.medium.com/max/1400/1*PnzCPLqq_5nt1gjgSEY2LQ.png" width="600">](https://solokeys.com/somu)